Afterword

 - Stanford CS336: Language Modeling from Scratch by Percy Liang

-- MIT 6.172: Performance Engineering by Charles Leiserson and Julian Shun
+- MIT 6.172: Performance Engineering by Saman Amarasinghe, Charles Leiserson and Julian Shun

 - MIT 6.S894: Accelerated Computing by Jonathan Ragan-Kelley